aosabook/500lines/pedometer/chapter.md

 1. Isolating user acceleration from gravitational acceleration.
 Separating total acceleration into gravitational acceleration and user acceleration isn't a simple matter of adding 0.98 to a single direction.
 2. Isolating movement in the direction of gravity.
 We can no longer ignore the x and z directions and simply take the data from the y direction.

+Every problem has a solution.
+Let's look at each problem separately, and put on our mathematician hats.

+## 1. Isolating user acceleration from gravitational acceleration

+When the phone is held in such a way that the gravitational acceleration affects all components, we need to find a way to completely separate user acceleration from gravitational acceleration.
+We can do that using a tool called a low-pass filter.

+### Low-pass Filter
+A filter is a tool used in signal processing to remove an unwanted component from a signal.
+In our case, we want to remove user acceleration from our total acceleration signal, so that we're left with just  the gravitational component.
+Once we have that, we can subtract gravitational acceleration from the total acceleration, and we'll be left with user acceleration.
+In this way, we'll have three sets of data at the end, one for the total acceleration, one for gravitational acceleration on its own, and one for user acceleration on it's own.

+A low-pass filter is a filter that allows low-frequency signals through, while attenuating signals higher than a set threshold.
+In our sitation, gravitational acceleration is a 0 Hz signal because it's constant, while user acceleration is not.
+This means that if we pass our signal through a low-pass filter, we'll allow the gravitational component of the signal to pass through, while removing the user acceleration component.
+There are numerous varieties of low-pass filters, but the one we'll use is called a Chebyshev filter.
+We've chosen a Chebyshev filter because it has a steep cutoff, which means that it very quickly attenuates frequencies beyond our threshold.
+TODO: Expand?

+## 2. Isolating movement in the direction of gravity

+When gravity acts on our phone in multiple directions, how do we isolate acceleration in the direction of gravity, so that we can count bounces?
+We need to find a way to take just the movement in the direction of gravity from each of the x, y, and z directions.
+First, a very small amount of liner algebra 101.

+### The Dot Product

+The dot product takes two signals of equal length and returns a single signal.
+We have our final format split into user acceleration in the x, y, and z directions and gravitational accelearation in the x, y, and z directions.
+If we take the dot product of user acceleration and gravitational acceleration, we'll have, in return, the portion of user acceleration in the direction of gravity.
+TODOL Expand?

+TODO: Add graphs from trial view showing original data and dot product data.

 TODO: Start: Add this somewhere else...
 All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration.
 TODO: Expand this explanation.

 However, we're creating a robust, flexible program, so we've decided that we want to accept input data from the newest of mobile devices, as well as from pure hardware accelerometers.
 This means that we'll need to accept input data in two formats: a **separated** format where user acceleration and gravitational acceleration are, well, separated; and a **combined** format which only provides us with total acceleration.
 TODO: End: Add this somewhere else...

-OPTION 1:

-Every problem has a solution.
-Let's look at each problem separately, and put on our mathematician hats.

-### 1. Isolating user acceleration from gravitational acceleration

-TODO: Describe low pass filtering

-### 2. Isolating movement in the direction of gravity

-TODO: Describe dot product

-OPTION 2:

-Every problem has a solution.
-We'll solve each of these problems in our code.
-Let's dive into building our web app.

 # The Toolchain
 We've decided to build a simple web app to process and analyze our data.
 A web app naturally separates the data processing from the presentation of the data, and since web apps have been build many times over, we may as well use a framework to do the boring plumbing work for us.
 The Sinatra framework does just that.
 In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
 Perfect.